Quokka — Happiest Animal in the World Quokka Facts

 Whatever the reason for its smile the little quokka is hard to resist!

 The quokka is one of Australia’s smallest wallabies.
 It is a herbivorous marsupial macropod.
-That is, it belongs to the same family of animals as the kangaroo and wallaby, is a plant eater, rears its young in an external pouch and hops.
+It belongs to the same family of animals as the kangaroo and wallaby, is a plant eater, rears its young in an external pouch and hops.

 Roughly the size of a domestic cat, it has a roundish face and head with short rounded teddy-bear ears, black nose and black eyes.
 The shape of its mouth makes it appear to have a happy smiley face.
 The quokka has coarse thick greyish brown fur with lighter brown on its underside.
 It has a slightly hunched stocky body and a relatively short muscular rat-like tail.

 Being a macropod the quokka has all the familiar characteristics as these types of animals.
 It has short small forelimbs with hands with five clawed fingers for grasping and pulling down branches, fighting and grooming.
 Its hind legs, which are relatively short compared with other macropods, are used for hopping.
 While very efficient at speed, the quokka's hind legs are ineffective at low speeds and hardly used.
 It uses pentapedaling locomotion at slow speeds.
 The female quokka raises its offspring in a pouch located on its abdomen.
 Male quokkas don't have pouches.
 The male quokka is larger than the female.
 A quokka weighs between 2.5 to 5 kilos and is between 40 to 54 centimetres in length.

 Why the Quokka Loves Selfies 'Quokka Selfie' - Instagram's Newest Adorable Trend